Daniel-VM/mirnaseq/README.md

 ## Credits
 This pipeline has been written by Daniel-VM.

 We want to thank the nf-core community, but specially to [nf-core/smrnaseq](https://github.com/nf-core/smrnaseq/) and [nf-core/mrnaseq](https://github.com/nf-core/rnaseq) contributors and developers for the great effort they made to provide high-qualty tools for RNA-seq and small-RNAseq analysis.
+In addition, we wish to thank [BU-ISCIII](https://github.com/BU-ISCIII) for their assistance in key steps of this pipeline.

 In addition, we thank the following people for their extensive assistance in the development of this pipeline:
 1. Amanda Fernández-Rodríguez
 2. Óscar Brochado-Kith
+3. BU-ISCIII.
-3. nf-core community
+4. nf-core community

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->